agoutsmedt/learning_bibliometrics/cleaning_scripts/scopus_clean.md

   mutate(Citing_ID = paste0("A", 1:n())) # We create a unique ID for each doc of our corpus
 ```

-List of things to clean:
+There are several things to clean:

 -   several `Authors` per document.
 For some operation, better to have
     an association between a unique paper and a unique author (so at the